jessicaajosephh/dog-breeds/README.md

 1. Go to GitHub, make sure you are signed into your account.
 2. Select the green "code" dropdown on the top right of the screen
 3. Make sure "SSH" is highlighted.
+4. Copy the SSH link
+5. Open you terminal and locate where in your computer you would like to store the repo
+6. Enter "git clone" and then follow with the SSH link that you copied.
-4. Copy the SSH link and fork into your own GitHub account.
+7. Once you hit enter the repo should now be stored into your own GitHub account.

 ## Usage
-Type the input below into the terminal and follow on the on screen prompts.
+Type the input below into the terminal and follow the on screen prompts.
 ```
 bin/run
 ```